Today we are talking about the best Nikon lens for portraits and wedding photography.

 It’s less expensive; I think it’s better value for the money.

-I prefer to have the extra reach because the f4 on all of the new Nikon full-frame DSLRs is great.
+I prefer the extra reach because the f4 on all the new Nikon full-frame DSLRs is excellent.

-After all, the ISO is fantastic given the 610, which has been around for a while and has the stellar highest performance.
+After all, the ISO is fantastic, has been around for a while, and has the highest performance.

-So, yeah, you’re asking, Is it a good lens for weddings?
+So, you’re asking, Is it a good lens for weddings?

-Yeah, actually be my go-to lens for weddings.
+Yeah, it is my go-to lens for weddings.

-It would be wonderful doing an entire wedding with a 24 to 120; I would actually really, I’d be fine shooting at 24-120 for the whole wedding.
+It would be wonderful doing an entire wedding with a 24 to 120; I would be fine shooting at 24-120 for the whole wedding.

 I would use some flash and bounce flash in situations where I needed it, and I could shoot an entire wedding quite comfortably with just the 24 to 120.